Your Questions About Wuhan Coronavirus, Answered

 Why doesn't the coronavirus have a less technical name yet, like Ebola or Zika?

-The virus has a temporary name, according to the World Health Organization: "2019-nCoV."
+The virus's temporary name, according to the World Health Organization, is 2019-nCoV.
 It's a combination of the year the virus first emerged and the abbreviation for "novel coronavirus," a term indicating that the virus is a strain that has not been previously identified.

 The virus is also referred to as "Wuhan coronavirus," after the city where it first emerged.

-Adalja anticipates that another name will soon emerge.
+Adalja anticipates that another name will emerge soon.
 "This is a very new virus, and the virology community is trying to come up with a name for it," he says.
 But naming a virus requires great care, because there can be negative repercussions, he adds.

-In 2015, the WHO published a set of best practices for naming new infectious diseases in humans, encouraging scientists, government officials and media to avoid names with unnecessary negative impact when naming a disease.
+In 2015, the WHO published a set of best practices for naming new infectious diseases in humans, encouraging scientists, government officials and media to avoid names with unnecessary negative impact.
 It advises against names that include locations, people's names, animals, foods and terms that create unnecessary fear.

 The WHO lists "swine flu" as an example to avoid.
 Adalja says the name was stigmatizing to pig farmers and influenced many people to stop eating pork, even though eating properly handled pork didn't put anyone at risk of getting infected.